September is National Suicide Prevention Month. View ideas for action.

 Ohio MHAS is committed to enhancing Postvention efforts to support the people who have had a loved one complete a suicide and may be at risk due to their own emotional response to the tragedy.
 Postvention strategies will include regional training and technical assistance for Local Outreach to Suicide Survivors (LOSS) Teams in Ohio communities.
 These volunteer LOSS Teams ensure that those impacted by suicide have the immediate support needed to cope with their trauma and receive a message of hope.

-Media and Social Media Reporting Guidelines will be developed from a literature search resulting in the creation of a training, dissemination, evaluation and monitoring plan.
+Media and Social Media Reporting Guidelines have been developed from a literature search resulting in the creation of a training, dissemination, evaluation and monitoring plan.
+OhioMHAS engaged Nationwide Children's hospital in Columbus and the E. W. Scripps School of Journalism at Ohio University in Athens to create tools that could assist reporters and editors, and host a series of workshops at six Ohio colleges during Spring 2017.

 OhioMHAS is collaborating with The Ohio State University College of Psychiatry and the Ohio Departments of Health and Medicaid on a data surveillance system to assist in targeting services for individuals at risk.
 An analysis of community-based services and supports will identify gaps, current strengths and future focus.
 An additional study will compare lithium prescribing patterns to those for antidepressant/mood stabilizing drugs.
 The results could assist prescribers with updated information focused on reducing the risk of suicide.